panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 ## 1. Why event delegation?

-Let's log a message to console when an HTML button is clicked.
+Let's log a message to the console when an HTML button is clicked.

 To make it work, you need to select the button, then `addEventListener()` method to attach the click event listener: